ggandor/lightspeed.nvim/README.md

 like having a _jetpack_ on you all the time.

 Lightspeed, in particular, is like having a jetpack _with a GPS_.
-It is all about _incremental targeting_, and using every available information to assist the user and offer shortcuts while entering the input:
+It is all about _incremental targeting_ - analyzing the available information after _each_ keystroke, to assist the user and offer shortcuts:

-* **target labels are assigned and displayed right after the first input:** the key idea behind the plugin, that eliminates a significant problem with EasyMotion, and Sneak's label-mode.
+* **target labels are assigned and displayed right after the first input:** the key idea behind Lightspeed, that eliminates a significant problem with all of the current general-purpose motion plugins.
 Once you try it, you will never look back.
 * **shortcut-labels:** often you can type the target label right after the first input, as if doing 1-character search
 * **jump based on partial input:** 2-character search can jump right after the